rmahfoud/UrbanOperationsResearchBook/README.md

 bin/run.py
 ```

-The EPUB book will appear in the current director as <tt>UrbanOperationsResearch.epub</tt> for you to enjoy on your favorite e-reader.
+The EPUB book will appear in <tt>/tmp/uor/uor.epub</tt> for you to enjoy on your favorite e-reader.

 # Quality